JiaqiLu0527/JiaqiLu0527.github.io/_pages/projects.md

 ======
 Supervisor: [Prof. Xingwu Liu](https://people.ucas.ac.cn/~xingwu)
 Keywords: combinatorics, computational learning theory, VC dimension
-* Studied the quantitative relation between the recursive teaching dimension(RTD) and the well-known learning complexity measure VC dimension(VCD)
+* Studied the quantitative relation between the recursive teaching dimension(RTD) and the well-known learning complexity measure VC dimension(VCD): The main question in our research is whether RTD can be linearly bounded by VCD.
+The best result so far is that RTD is quadratically bounded by VCD.
+We investigate and construct some special cases.
 * Studied the Book Introductory Combinatorics by Richard A. Brualdi